12-Monkeys-Developers/cthulhuhack/README.md

 -------------------------------------------------------------------------------------------------------------------------
 Cthulhu Hack System for Foundry VTT

-Cthulhu Hack is a role playing game created by Paul Baldowski.
+The Cthulhu Hack is a role playing game created by Paul Baldowski published by <a href="http://www.justcrunch.com">Just Crunch Games</a>.
+The Cthulhu Hack trademark, the Cthulhu Hack logo, the Just Crunch Games trademark and the Just Crunch Games logo are the property of Just Crunch Games.

-Cthulhu Hack is edited in French by <a href="https://www.les12singes.com">Les XII Singes</a>.
+The Cthulhu Hack is published in French by <a href="https://www.les12singes.com">Les XII Singes</a> under the name Cthulhu Hack VF.
+Cthulhu Hack VF is part of the Dark Monkeys collection.
+The Cthulhu Hack VF trademark, the Cthulhu Hack VF logo, the Dark Monkeys trademark, the Dark Monkeys logo, the XII Monkeys trademark and the XII Monkeys logo are the property of ReSpell.

-The visuals are those of the Cthulhu Hack version of the XII Monkeys.
+The graphics used for Foundry VTT are produced by Maxime Plasse (https://www.maxsmaps.com/).
+They are provided for Foundry ATV use.
+Any other use or reproduction of images must obtain the agreement of ReSpell / Les XII Singes.

-The original game is edited by <a href="http://www.justcrunch.com">Just Crunch Games</a>.
+Join the Discord FR community: <a href='https://discord.gg/pPSDNJk'>Foundry VTT Discord FR</a>

 This system is developed by Kristov, with the contribution of Lightbringer for the compendiums and tests.
 Thanks to Limpar for the English translation of the compendiums.